-I may only take a pet with me on holiday if all the legal requirements of the European Union are met.
-For an entry from a non-EU country (= third country), the following general points must be observed at the EU external border:
+I am only permitted to bring a pet back from holiday if all the legal requirements of the European Union are met.
+When entering the EU from a non-EU country (i.e. a third country), the following general points must be observed at the EU’s external border:

-- For an entry, the animals basically need a microchip, a valid rabies vaccination, as well as certain examinations and official accompanying documents.
+- To enter the EU, animals must, as a general rule, have a microchip, a valid rabies vaccination, as well as certain medical examinations and official accompanying documents.

-- The travelling animals are not intended to be the subject of a sale or transfer of ownership.
+- The animals being travelled with are not intended to be the subject of a sale or transfer of ownership.

-- The animals will be accompanied by the owner or an authorized person.
-If the pet animals are transported separately in time from the keeper, this transport may take place no more than 5 days before or after the keeper's journey.
+- If the pets are transported by an authorised person at a different time from the owner, this transport must take place no later than 5 days after the owner’s journey.

-- In principle, a maximum of 5 animals per person may be transported (certain exceptions are regulated).
+- As a general rule, a maximum of 5 animals in total may be carried per person (certain exceptions are provided for).

-Pets in travel are in principle subject to control by the customs authorities.
-The animals carried must be actively presented to the customs authorities on entry, e.g. by following the exit marked in red at Vienna-Schwechat Airport.
+Pets travelling as part of passenger traffic are, in principle, subject to inspection by the customs authorities.
+Animals being carried must be actively presented to the customs authorities upon entry; for example, at Vienna-Schwechat Airport, follow the exit marked in red.

 How many animals am I allowed to take with me when travelling?